puppetlabs/puppetlabs-postgresql/README.md

 On certain operating systems, this is also used during the `template1` initialization, so it becomes a default outside of the module as well.

-Default value: Dependent on the operating system's default encoding.
+Default value: dependent on the operating system's default encoding.

 ##### `group`

 Overrides the default postgres user group to be used for related files in the file system.

-Default value: 'postgres'.
+Default value: `postgres`.

 ##### `initdb_path`